mit-medg/csv2mysql/README.md

 MySQL provides Date, Time and DateTime data types, which we support.
-There is also a TimeStamp data type, but its range is much more limited than in other implementation such as Oracle, so we do not consider that possibility.
-Dates are normally written as YYYY-MM-DD, though two-year dates or dates using / instead of - as a separator are also allowed.
+There is also a TimeStamp data type, but its range is much more limited than in other implementation such as Oracle, so we do not consider that possibility but use DateTime instead.
+If every value in a field is `NULL` or a valid Date, Time, or DateTime, then the field will be declared with that data type.

+Dates are normally written as YYYY-MM-DD, though two-digit years or dates using / instead of - as a separator are also allowed.
-Times are written in 24-hour notation, as HH:MM:SS possibly followed by a time zone specification; the separators are either a colon, period or dash.
+Times are written in 24-hour notation, as HH:MM:SS possibly followed by a decimal fractional second; the separators are either a colon, period or dash.
 A DateTime is a date specification followed by either a space or the character T, followed by a time specification.
+Invalid dates or times are not considered to be dates or times and will probably cause the field to be interpreted as a text field.
+Timezones are not handled.

 As a special case, we also recognize dates and times in a format often used in exporting from Oracle, which is of the form 15-jan-2015 14:30:25.
-If a column consistently codes an Oracle style date, time or datetime, we arrange to translate it on input into the SQL standard format.
+That may be followed by a space and a time zone specificiation (e.g., EST).
+If a column consistently codes an Oracle style date, time or datetime/timestamp, we arrange to translate it on input into the SQL standard format, but ignore the time zone portion, if any.

 ### Character